 Prepare the Physical Computers in VMM

-Before you can begin the provisioning process through Virtual Machine Manager (VMM), you must prepare the physical computers for discovery.
+You can use Virtual Machine Manager (VMM) to provision bare-metal computers as either Hyper-V hosts or as a Scale-Out File Server cluster.
+Before you can begin the provisioning process through VMM, you must prepare the physical computers for discovery.

 To support the Hyper-V role, the computers must use x64-based processors and have the appropriate basic input/output system (BIOS) settings enabled.
 For more information, see Hyper-V Installation Prerequisites.

 On each computer, set the BIOS boot order to boot from a Pre-Boot Execution Environment (PXE)-enabled network adapter as the first device.

 To discover the physical computers through out-of-band management, the following conditions must be true:

 The baseboard management controllers (BMCs) must be configured with logon credentials and either a static IP address or an IP address that is assigned through Dynamic Host Configuration Protocol (DHCP).
 If you use DHCP, we recommend that you configure DHCP to assign a constant IP address to each BMC, for example by using DHCP reservations.